kolint/next/docs/index.md

 hero:
   name: KOLint
-  text: Modern Toolchain for Knockout.js
+  text: The Modern Toolchain for Knockout.js
   tagline: The modern toolchain for enhancing usage of Knockout.js and improving runtime performance.
   image:
     src: /logo.png